HarrisonChow/repair-center-solution/README.md

 ![Category page with enable state](../master/src/assets/tutorial/categoryPageWithEnable.png?raw=true)

-### Challenges
+### Fun Time
-It's your turn to create a page that describe what model of your devise.
+It's your turn to create a page that describe what model of your device.
 For the start, you will need to have a few buttons to be chosen from - 'IPhone6s', 'IPhone7', 'IPhone6s Plus', 'IPhone7 Plus'.

 ![Model page](../master/src/assets/tutorial/modelPage.png?raw=true)